Selected Research, Publications & Creative Endeavors__

 Short motivational lectures.

 Slavery has conditioned us ALL in America.
-This book introduces an empowering explanation of navigation for persons Black in America or African American in America.
-It also offers non-Black individuals valuable insight about being Black in America, and Black individuals insight about being White.
-Challenging psychologically inferior places of disempowerment that is maintained and guided by Systems of Oppression, Racism and Fear, my book illustrates how we (All Races) can move toward creating an ideal world of mutual understanding, respect and love of one another as well as compassion and empathy.
+This book introduces an empowering explanation of navigation of race for Black /African Americans and non-Black individuals with valuable insight about race relations and how to heal through understanding.
+This includes understanding the construct of being White, which is not always as easily navigated as some may think.
+My book illustrates how we (All Races) can move toward creating an ideal world of mutual understanding, respect and love of one another as well as compassion and empathy.
 Facebook Page for Book.

 Book available at . . .

-After receiving a note from Jane Elliott describing my book as a "Great Read, I received an email from her stating the below...
+Jane Elliott has read my book and quoted from it and has highlights throughout, according to her.
+After receiving a note from her describing my book as a "Great Read, I received an email from her stating the below...

 This series first ran as a Web-Series Documentary.
 The Gullah people and their culture continue to be marginalized.
 In my Independent Study class, I taught De-Marginalization by allowing the Students to assist in the editing.
 This hands-on process used a Pedagogical Approach (A.C.E.) to Empower the Students to Perform away from the Margins and think Critically.
 The re-edited program produced for broadcast television aired on PBS-WEIU, April 29th, 2015 and 2019.
 CNN broadcasted their own version of this unique, American story in 2019, using many of the individuals I had interviewed in 2015.
 You can view the hour broadcasted version as well as the online episodic version using the links below or on my YouTube channel here .
 The television version won Best Documentary at the Garifuna International Indigenous Film Festival.